 Boot your PC in Safe Mode Networking

-Sometimes third-party applications such as antivirus or VPN tools can interfere with your Internet connection and show DNS server is not responding message on your PC.
-For this, you can simply Start windows into safe mode with Networking and check internet network working without any problem.
+Sometimes third-party applications such as antivirus or VPN tools can interfere with your Internet connection and show DNS server is not responding messages on your PC.
+For this, you can simply Start windows into safe mode with Networking and check the internet network working without any problem.
 If yes then Due to any third-party applications this error happened simply find and remove it from your windows.

 Did these solutions fix the DNS server not responding to Windows 10?
 Let us know in the comments below.
 Also read:

 - Solved: This Site can’t be reached error in Google Chrome, Windows 10

 - 5 Tweaks to fix Slow Boot Times in Windows 10 (Updated )

 - Solved: Windows 10 start menu search not working after update